JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/declarations_and_references.md

 References from PSI elements are implementations of [`PsiSymbolReference`](upsource:///platform/core-api/src/com/intellij/model/psi/PsiSymbolReference.java) interface.

-The main method of `SymbolReference` interface is `resolveReference()`, which returns the collection of results (symbols to which the reference points plus additional data), or an empty collection if it was not possible to resolve the reference
+The main method of `SymbolReference` is `resolveReference()`, which returns the collection of symbols to which the reference points, plus additional data.
+If it is not possible to resolve the reference, for example, if it points to an undefined class, an empty collection gets returned.
-(for example, should it point to an undefined class).
-A counterpart to the `resolveReference()` method is `resolvesTo()`, which checks if the reference resolves to the specified element.
-The `resolvesTo()` method can be implemented to perform the tree walk only if the element text is equal to the text of the reference.
+A counterpart to the `resolveReference()` method is `SymbolReference.resolvesTo()`, which checks if the reference resolves to the specified element.
+This method can be implemented to walk the tree only if the element's text is equal to the reference's text.

 For convenience, if the reference can possibly be resolved:
 - with a single result, then it might be extended from